mklimek/frame-video-view/README.md

 [![](https://jitpack.io/v/mklimek/frame-video-view.svg)](https://jitpack.io/#mklimek/frame-video-view)
 # frame-viedo-view
-Do you have any display issues when using VideoView? <br />
+Have you got any display issues when using VideoView? <br />
-Read more in [blog post](http://mklimek.github.io/frame-video-view/) I wrote.<br/>
+I had too.
+I wrote a [blog post](http://mklimek.github.io/frame-video-view/) where you can find more details about these issues and how I solved them.<br/>

 # How it works?
 FrameVideoView solves flickering and black screen issues by showing placeholder in the proper time.<br/>